Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 United States

-Recognizing the current skills gaps in CGT translation as a critical issue for the cell sector, in November 2022, ISCT Formed the ISCT Workforce Development Committee.
+Recognizing the current skills gaps in CGT translation as a critical issue for the sector, in November 2022, ISCT formed the ISCT Workforce Development Committee.

 Led by Co-chairs Emily Hopewell, PhD and Patrick Hanley, PhD the committee will provide strategic guidance to identify, develop and deliver ISCT training and development programs.